Aeldit/MC-Resource-Packs/CTM_OF_Fabric/README.md

 ## Blocks done

 > The redstone lamp and the copper blocks are included in all their respective states (on/off, waxed, ...)
+>
+> All the log/stem types are included

 ![batch_items_img](../images/batch_ctm.png)